I think that this world would be an extremely dull place if I didn’t have my mum.

 6. Level it up with Toasties

 This is a delicious festive treat to use up the remaining meat and some sauce you have hanging around.
-If your hubby loves meat then this recipe will blow his mind!
+If your family loves meat then this recipe will blow their mind!

 This is one of the dishes where it’s acceptable to throw everything in and hope for the best.
 Use the ham, roast veggies or cheese and roast beef.
 Ham and Mushroom Quiches are my go to!

 This ingenious dish potentially gets rid of three leftovers at once.
 Replace the chicken in it with turkey, throw in your leftover stuffing and cover it with your leftover gravy and cook away!
 Check Leftover Stuffing recipes here.